-By making decisions quickly, working with excellent, efficient suppliers we help keep project timelines on track.
+By making decisions quickly, and working with excellent, efficient suppliers we help keep project timelines on track.
 This saves a client time overruns which can show up as costs in the building budget.

 Working Without a Designer Can Be Costlier

 Home ownership is about shelter, a place of pride, and of course, money!
-Even a couple of hours talking with an experienced designer can be very enlightening and help you make some preliminary decisions that can save you money.
-Contact us at to learn more.
+Even a couple of hours of talking with an experienced designer can be very enlightening and help you make some preliminary decisions that can save you money.
+Contact us to learn more.